Andy Street: Political career

-Mayor of the West Midlands
+Mayor of the West Midlands (2017–2024)

+Mayoral election: 2016–2017

-On 29 September 2016, Street was officially selected by Conservatives to stand in the first election for Mayor of the West Midlands Combined Authority, which took place on 4 May 2017.
+On 29 September 2016, Street was officially selected by Conservatives to stand in the first election for Mayor of the West Midlands Combined Authority (WMCA), which took place on 4 May 2017.
 Street said: "[The Combined Authority] will determine how we create wealth here and what type of society the West Midlands will become. (...)
 Our economy is being renewed but we have much more to do to ensure everybody feels the benefit.
 Our mission is therefore to build the economic powerhouse of Britain in an inclusive way.
 That will need leadership from somebody who has a proven record, can bring people together and can represent us with passion.
 This election needs to go beyond traditional political loyalties and I look forward to seeking voters' support for the job ahead."
 The following day, it was confirmed that Street would leave John Lewis at the end of October 2016.
 He was succeeded by Paula Nickolds, who assumed the role in January 2017.

 In a speech at the 2016 Conservative Party conference, Street declared his support for Birmingham's bid to host the 2026 Commonwealth Games.
-He also announced that he would seek to address the "imbalance" in transportation spending that sees London receive seven times as much spending on transport infrastructure per head as the West Midlands does.
+He also announced that he would seek to address the "imbalance" in transportation spending that sees London receive seven times as much spending on transport infrastructure per head as the West Midlands does, seeking to end the "begging bowl culture" of applying for regional funding.
 Street said that fighting inequality would also be a priority, as "social challenges can only be met when everybody shares the fruits of economic progress", saying that he would draw on the lessons of Joseph Chamberlain and his own experiences with the John Lewis Partnership, which shares profits with all of its employees.
 He also called for a series of debates with Labour candidate Siôn Simon and Liberal Democrat candidate Beverley Nielsen.

 Street was endorsed by The Lord Jones of Birmingham, a businessman and crossbench peer who formerly served as Minister of State for Trade and Investment under Gordon Brown.

 Street was elected Mayor of the West Midlands on 4 May 2017 with 238,628 votes (216,280 first preferences, and 22,348 transfers) in the second round of voting, and in October of the same year was placed 82nd on commentator Iain Dale's list of 'The Top 100 Most Influential People on the Right'.
 Upon taking office, he became entitled to the style of Mayor.